RingCentral pricing: Hidden fees + 6 Other things to know

 • Web, desktop, and mobile apps for iOS and Android

-• Offers VoIP inbound and outbound calls, business texts, and video conferencing
+• Offers VoIP inbound and outbound calls, business texts, call transfers, and video conferencing

 • Team messaging and file-sharing tools are built into every plan